Gamisodes/gamisodes-auto-claim-tool/README.md

 # Usage

+1) Login to your Gamisodes NFT Viewer
-Navigate to the main page of the Gamisodes NFT viewer and use the "Claim All" button to handle bulk claiming.
+2) Navigate to the main page of your Gamisodes NFT viewer
+3) Ensure your Dapper wallet is connected
+4) Click the "Claim All" button to initiate the auto-claiming process

 # FAQ

-**Why is the button not showing up?** If the button does not show up try refreshing the page.
+**Why is the button not showing up?** If the "Claim All" button does not show up, try refreshing the page.

-**Can I do this from my mobile phone?**  No, you must use the desktop version of Chrome for the plugin to work.
+**Can I do this from my mobile phone?**  No, you must use the desktop version of the Chrome web browser for the plugin to work.

 **Is this safe?** Yes; the code is fully open-source and has been audited to ensure no funny stuff.
-Make sure to download the code directly from this repository.
+Make sure to download the code directly from Gamisodes' GitHub: https://github.com/Gamisodes/gamisodes-bulk-claim-tool/archive/refs/heads/main.zip